7 things to do in Stockholm

 Next up, friendly people, cosy cafes, amazing architecture and a lot to explore.
 Arrive curious and you won't get disappointed.
 The Swedish capital is a city for everyone.
 Welcome to Stockholm!

 In Stockholm, you'll get around easy by using the subway.
 And while you explore Stockholm, you can enjoy the art you find at many of the stations.
 Take a guided tour through Stockholm underground, free of charge, hosted by subway operator SL.

 Find more information on SL's website, search for Art walk.

 2 Stockholm by water

-Kayak through Stockholm city, doesn't it sound nice?
-Stockholm built on 14 islands is perfect to explore by water.
+Kayaking through Stockholm city, doesn't it sound nice?
+Stockholm, built on 14 islands, is perfect to explore by water.
 Rent a kayak for a couple of hours and get to know the city from a new angle.
 Tips, if you're staying at our hotel Downtown Camper by Scandic, you'll be able to borrow kayaks.
 Just keep in mind that it's first to come, first served.

 3 Stop for a coffee break

 Swedes love their fika (meeting up for a coffee), it's something that's done on regular bases in Sweden, almost like a tradition.
 Therefore, it's easy to find a lot of cosy cafés in Stockholm.

 - Fikabaren, Södermannagatan 10